MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This construction is equivalent to Section 8.3 of {{HSTS}}, point 5.

-If an HTTPSSVC query for this "https" URL returns any HTTPSSVC records (AliasForm or ServiceForm), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
+If an HTTPS RR query for this "https" URL returns any HTTPS RRs (AliasForm or ServiceForm), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
-Because HTTPSSVC is received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.
+Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.

-When making an "https" scheme request to an origin with an HTTPSSVC record, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
+When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.